K-12 Math Sites

 sALLMATH FLASHCARDS - http://www.allmath.com/

-A+ MATH! - http://www.aplusmath.com/
+<>A+ MATH! - http://www.aplusmath.com/

 This web site was developed to help students improve their math skills.
 Visit the game room and play exciting games like Matho and Hidden Picture...Test math skills with Flashcards or Math Word Find puzzles.
 Create and print your own set of flashcards with Flashcard Creator.
 Also see Worksheets section, where you can print worksheets to practice offline.
 Try the Homework Helper to check your homework solutions, download games free.
+Has flashcard creator.

 BASEBALL REFERENCE - http://www.baseball-reference.com/

 One of the hobbies that has taken root as an offshoot of our national pastime is the compilation of baseball statistics and mythology.
 Baseball reference is a fully searchable, one stop site that brings together all the facts, figures and lore fans crave.
 Here you will find everything from batting averages and career leaders to team profiles and birthdays.
 And the links to news, analysis and travel information makes this site as useful as it is fun.
-Have your students practice as they plan a week-long travel itinerary following their favorite team's schedule
+Have your students practice as they plan a week-long travel itinerary following their favorite team's schedule.

 <>BATTER'S UP BASEBALL - http://www.prongo.com/math/

-This Flash-based hitting simulation requires students to correctly answer multiplication or addition Math problems in order to advance runners around the bases and score runs.
+Students need to correctly answer multiplication or addition Math problems in order to advance runners around the bases and score runs.
 Select a level of difficulty and answer problems as they appear on the screen in order to get singles, doubles and homeruns.
 Each wrong answer is a strike and a player gets three outs for a game.
 Needs free Flash plugin installed.

 CHANGEMAKER - http://www.funbrain.com/cashreg/index.html